Regularity of laws and ergodicity of hypoelliptic SDEs driven by rough paths: Introduction

-In this article, we consider stochastic differential equations of the form \be dZ_t = V_0(Z_t)\,dt + \sum_{i=1}^dV_i(Z_t)\, dX^i_t, \quad Z_0 = z \in \bbR^n\;, \ee where $X_t$ is a $d$-dimensional random rough path \cite{TerryRough,TerryFlour,Friz:Vict:10} and $V_0 , V_i \in \bbR^{n}$ are smooth vector fields.
-While a large part of our work is deterministic and applies to a large class of rough differential equations driven by rough paths that are H\"older continuous with index greater than ${1\over 3}$, our probabilistic results focus on the case when $X_t$ is a two-sided $d$-dimensional fractional Brownian motion with Hurst parameter $H \in ({1\over3},{1\over2})$.
-Recall that the fractional Brownian motion with Hurst parameter $H$ is the centred Gaussian process such that $X_0 = 0$ and \be \E |X_t - X_s|^2 = |t-s|^{2H}\;. \ee Differential equations driven by rough paths have been studied intensely in the past decade and this theory has now reached a certain level of maturity; we refer to the monographs \cite{MR2036784,TerryFlour,Friz:Vict:10} for an overview of the theory.
-For driving signals that are rougher than Brownian motion, the theory of rough paths has provided a systematic way of constructing solutions to differential equations of the type \eref{eqn:SDErpi} in a way that is ``natural'', in the sense that solutions are limits of approximate solutions where $X$ is replaced by a smoothened version.
+where $X_t$ is a $d$-dimensional random rough path \cite{TerryRough,TerryFlour,FrizVict10} and $V_0 , V_i \in\bbR^{n}$ are smooth vector fields.
+While a large part of our work is deterministic and applies to a large class of rough differential equations driven by rough paths that are H\"older continuous with index greater than $\frac{1}{ 3}$, our probabilistic results focus on the case when $X_t$ is a two-sided $d$-dimensional fractional Brownian motion with Hurst parameter $H \in(\frac{1}{3},\frac{1}{2}]$.
+Recall that the fractional Brownian motion with Hurst parameter $H$ is the centered Gaussian process such that $X_0 = 0$ and

+Differential equations driven by rough paths have been studied intensely in the past decade, and this theory has now reached a certain level of maturity; we refer to the monographs~\cite{MR2036784,TerryFlour,FrizVict10} for an overview of the theory.
+For driving signals that are rougher than Brownian motion, the theory of rough paths has provided a systematic way of constructing solutions to differential equations of the type (\ref {eqnSDErpi}) in a way that is ``natural,'' in the sense that solutions are limits of approximate solutions where $X$ is replaced by a smoothened version.

-When the noise $X_t$ is a replaced by a standard Brownian motion $B_t$, it has been well-known since the groundbreaking work of H\"ormander \cite{HorActa} that, for the laws of the Markov process $Z_t$ to have a smooth transition density, it is sufficient that the Lie algebra formed by $\{\partial_t + V_0, V_1,\ldots,V_d \}$ spans $\bbR^{n+1}$ at every point (see Assumption \ref{ass:Hormander} for a precise formulation).
-The formalism of Malliavin calculus was invented to give a probabilistic proof of this result \cite{Mal76,Mal97SA,Nual:06,KSAMI,KSAMII,KSAMIII}.
-The smoothness of transition densities coupled with some mild controllability assumptions will then yield that the system \eqref{eqn:SDErpi} has a unique invariant measure.
+When the noise $X_t$ is a replaced by a standard Brownian motion $B_t$, it has been well known since the groundbreaking work of H\"ormander~\cite{HorActa} that, for the laws of the Markov process $Z_t$ to have a smooth transition density, it is sufficient that the Lie algebra formed by $\{\partial_t + V_0, V_1,\ldots,V_d \}$ spans $\bbR^{n+1}$ at every point; see Assumption~\ref{assHormander} for a precise formulation.
+The formalism of Malliavin calculus was invented to give a probabilistic proof of this result~\cite{Mal76,Mal97SA,Nual06,KSAMI,KSAMII,KSAMIII}.
+The smoothness of transition densities coupled with some mild controllability assumptions will then yield that the system (\ref{eqnSDErpi}) has a unique invariant measure.